AbhishekGautam01/Postman/doc/6-automatically-running-tests.md

 ![Collection runner](./img/collection-runner.png)
 * Once run is completed you will get the run summary and you can export the report as well.
 ![summary](./img/collection-runner-summary.png)

+## Postman Monitor
+* It allows to run api calls at regular intervals.
+This is pro feature but currently we can make 1000 call/month.
+* You need to go monitor tabs and create a monitor by filling in all details.
+* Postman server are not in the same network as you are.
+* We cannot import global variables but they can be created from scripts.
+* Global and environment variables are not persisted for later runs.